shionhonda/hippocampus-garden/content/blog/share_button/index.md

 <br>

 ### Hatena Bookmark
 *Hatena Bookmark* is not supported by `react-share`, so I use Helmet instead.
-As the last part, import `Helmet` from `react-helmet` first.
+As I showed earlier, import `Helmet` from `react-helmet` first.
 The button component is taken from [here](https://b.hatena.ne.jp/guide/bbutton).

 ```javascript:title=src/components/share.js
 ...